 C programming has several in-built library functions to perform input and output tasks.

+<="">

 Two commonly used functions for I/O (Input/Output) are printf() and scanf().

 The scanf() function reads formatted input from standard input (keyboard) whereas the printf() function sends formatted output to the standard output (screen).